“An intermediate/difficult, quiet run (save a few mountain bikers) that features an abandoned 1950s-era school bus.”

 .
 Stay left and follow the road for approximately 1/4 mile.
 The trail continues just down the hill to your right in the form of the School Bus Cut-off

 .
 This can be difficult to see and easy to miss.
-Follow this section until a wooden barricade blocks your passage, and turn left to climb up through a tight aspen grove.
+Head left and then follow this section until a wooden barricade blocks your passage, and turn left to climb up through a tight aspen grove.

-After about another mile, the reason for the run's name becomes apparent (if you look for it).
+After about another mile crossing a dirt road and many private property signs telling to to stay on the trail, the reason for the run's name becomes apparent (if you look for it).
 A small shoot-off trail leads to an abandoned 1950s-era school bus.
 Be careful when exploring this area, as there may be broken glass and other sharp objects.
+(If you have trouble finding the bus, watch for a rock outcropping just off the trail where there is a sharp right switchback and steep descent.
+There are several little trails to the bus/ old cabin, all on the right hand side when heading in this direction.)

 Follow this trail for another 3/4 mile, and the trail intersects with the dirt road 355